Buckeyes soar to first place at international rocket competition

 “We hope the team can keep building on its successes, with improved designs and manufacturing, in order to ensure we stay competitive internationally,” said Flesher.
 “Another area of growth will be to expand our engagement with alumni and industry.”

-The interdisciplinary team is comprised of undergraduate students, a majority from the Department of Mechanical and Aerospace Engineering.
+The interdisciplinary team is composed of undergraduate students, a majority from the Department of Mechanical and Aerospace Engineering.

 by Holly Henley, Dept. of Mechanical and Aerospace Engineering